capashaa/EEOEditor/README.md

 ## Other

 Are you new or just want to understand how the interface works?
-[Read the interface summary]([https://github.com/capashaa/EEOEditor/wiki](https://github.com/capashaa/EEOEditor/wiki/interface-summary).
+[Read the Interface summary](https://github.com/capashaa/EEOEditor/wiki/interface-summary).

 Have a feature to request or bug to report or just want to ask questions?
 Use the [EEO Discord](https://discord.gg/V5maATbSgc), the [Forums](https://forums.everybodyedits.com/viewtopic.php?id=47253&p=3) or issues on GitHub.